jennapierce/Software-Engineering/Importing-VM.md

 Here I am using the name `cat1` again, but that doesn't matter.
 Note in the middle of the command is the hashcode.
 Docker will allow you to give just a prefix to the full ID.

+### Check the Container

+Issuing the command `docker ps` should show your new "cat1" container running.
+Here is a Windows screen showing the `docker run` and then running `docker ps` twice.

+![](images/2020-01-12 20_41_35-MINGW64__c_Program Files_Docker Toolbox.png)

 ### Test the Container

 Open your browser and browse to [http://localhost:8080](http://localhost:8080).
 This is where the mysterious failures occur.
 However, you should see a "Tomcat" home page.
-If you like, you can go to the "Manager," then "List Applications," and click on "Voting."
+If you like, you can go to the "Manager."
+The username is `cosca451` and the password is the same `cosca451`.

-![](images/2020-01-12 20_41_35-MINGW64__c_Program Files_Docker Toolbox.png)

-## How I Exported the "Phase0" Container...
+It then "List Applications," and click on "Voting."How I Exported the "Phase0" Container...
 1 gb

 My container is named `cat1`; the name is immaterial.
 Its ID is `948ac554455fa`.
 I did an export from the container...